space-wizards/docs/src/en/proposals/fairlysadpanda-pizzadelivery.md

 - The critter the player plays at has the following abilities:
   - Small creature hitboxes, allowing it to slide underneath most doors.
 Arnold's Pizza has extensive experience dealing with NT stations and has engineered its delivery critters to be able to actually have a chance of delivering to Urist McScientist who is sitting behind three secure airlocks.
   - The following item slots:
-    - Hat
+    - Hat (containing a branded red Arnold's Pizza cap that itself contains a tiny item storage slot, containing a pen)
     - Mask
-    - Belt
+    - Belt (containing a branded o2 canister)
-    - Pocket (with a pen)
+    - Pocket (with a branded gas mask)
     - PDA/ID Card
     - One hand slot
-  - The critter spawns with no items other than a cute hat.
   - The critter is not especially vulnerable to any damage type, breathes oxygen, but has no capacity at all to wear a spacesuit.
-Their mask, belt and pocket slots allow them to get O2 in the event the station is spaced, but they will die to barotrauma somewhat quickly.
+They are provided with the means to survive atmos failure, though, preventing frustrating spawns. in the event the station is spaced, but they will die to barotrauma somewhat quickly.
   - The critter has the same amount of health as a monkey.
   - The critter nyooms - that is, they have a higher-than-average base and running speed, appropriate for a frantic delivery vehicle.